s-vdg/s-vdg.github.io/content/event/talk-designing-hierarchical-connection-structures-in-phase-space/index.md

 ---
-title: "Talk: Design of connection structures with hierarchy in phase space"
+title: "Talk: Multi-scale intermittency: Designing hierarchical connections in phase space "
-abstract: "Heteroclinic and excitable dynamics provide a natural mathematical framework for modeling structured intermittent, sequential behavior in complex systems.
-In many applications, these transitions underlie a specific hierarchy.
-For example, in neuroscience, a memory may correspond to a sequence of activity, and memory formation corresponds to the modulation of these patterns.
-In biological or social networks, temporal sequences in collective evolution may change qualitatively due to environmental changes on a higher hierarchical level.
-In such cases, the system evolves through a sequence of lower-level dynamics—such as local state transitions—before undergoing a qualitative change driven by a higher-level process.
-In this talk, we present a systematic method to construct vector fields that realize such hierarchical
+abstract: Heteroclinic and excitable connections enable transitions between distinct quasistationary states in dynamical systems, giving rise to intermittent behavior where systems remain near one state for extended periods before rapidly switching to another.
+We present systematic methods to construct vector fields that realize prescribed networks of such connections.
-  dynamics: given a set of lower-level directed graphs and a top-level digraph encoding transitions between them, we construct a dynamical system where the top-level connections are heteroclinic and the lower-level transitions are excitable with zero threshold.
-This yields a general framework for modeling systems with multi-scale, hierarchical switching behavior reflecting a prescribed hierarchical structure."
+  Extending this framework, we address hierarchical systems where lower-level transitions (e.g., local state changes) are embedded within higher-level intermittent dynamics (e.g., qualitative shifts driven by environmental changes).
+This provides a general approach to model multi-scale, structured intermittent behavior, such as sequential memory formation in neuroscience or collective evolution in biological and social networks, by integrating directed graphs at multiple hierarchical levels into a unified dynamical system.
+We also discuss subtleties arising in this hierarchical context, including the alpha- and omega-limit sets of connections and the related concept of connection depth.
 location: Universität Hamburg
 date: 2026-10-09T11:00:22.943Z
 date_end: 2026-10-09T15:00:00.000Z